General Information

 • David Wineland won the 2012 Nobel Prize in physics.

-• Several CU Boulder research faculty from the National Snow and Ice Data Center shared the 2007 Nobel Peace Prize with former Vice President Al Gore for their contributions to the international report of the Intergovernmental Panel on Climate Change.
+• Several CU Boulder research faculty from the National Snow and Ice Data Center contributed to the Intergovernmental Panel on Climate Change report, and shared in the organization's 2007 Nobel Peace Prize recognition alongside former Vice President Al Gore.

 • John Hall won the 2005 Nobel Prize in physics.